Adam-Sedlak-Brookings/pyplotbrookings/README.md

 ## Installation

 `pyplotbrookings` is now a python package!
-It downloaded from PyPI with `pip` (https://pypi.org/project/pyplotbrookings/0.1.0/)!
+It downloaded from PyPI with `pip` (https://pypi.org/project/pyplotbrookings/)!
 ```
-pip install pyplotbrookings==0.1.0
+pip install pyplotbrookings
 ```

 The accepted alias for `pyplotbrookings` is `ppb`.
 For example,